jryans/anno/README.md

 The `CC` environment variable (or `cc` command) will need to point to a version of `cc` from GCC.

+### KLEE coverage

+Usage: `-p klee-coverage:<path-to-klee-output-dir>`

+This produces collates all `*.istats` files produced by KLEE and checks whether each source line has been covered.

 ## Producer URI syntax

 Producers are currently enabled via the `-p` option which accepts a URI-based